Earwax Removal Drops for Pets

-For regular cleanings, it is not necessary to take your dog to the vet.
-You can simply use EarWax pet at home.
+For regular cleaning, it is not necessary to take your dog to the vet.
+You can simply use EARWAX PET at home.
+Your veterinarian can help you decide how often you may need to clean their ears.
 If your dog has frequent ear infections, it may be suggested to take them to the vet to find out the cause.

 No. Never insert anything into your dog’s ears.

 For large dogs, you can get approximately 20 uses if fully filling the dropper.
 Small dogs can get more around 40 if filling the dropper only half way.

 calling all pet lovers: pets and their earwax

 Just like us, dogs have earwax.
 Gross, we know!
 But it is super important not to neglect you dogs ears because they can get super stinky and lead to more serious problems.
 Check out our blog Calling All Pet Lovers: Pets and Their Earwax to learn more about your dogs earwax and how to help keep their ears clean and clear.

 Puppies are born deaf.
 For the first couple of weeks, their ear canals are closed off and they can't hear anything.